Welsh valley steel town waits for word from India

 Scunthorpe has supplied Network Rail but the contract comes up for renewal in 2014.
 The outcome could affect the plant's future.

-Nic Dakin, an MP representing Scunthorpe, said the rail regulator should be mindful of any impact of its decision on Britain's economy.
+Nic Dakin, a member of parliament representing Scunthorpe, said the rail regulator should be mindful of any impact of its decision on Britain's economy.

 "Any UK government worth its salt would want us to have the capacity to produce our own steel," Dakin said.